 There are even more expensive gloves, but most of those are not used by players in regular games.
 The most expensive one sold on record was a boutique glove sold by luxury goods manufacturer Hermes.
 The glove, which was made of gold swift calfskin, had a single-post webbing, and took 25 hours to stitch was sold for $14,100.

 The most costly glove ever put up for sale, however, was sold at an auction.
 The glove sports icon Lou Gehrig wore in his last professional game fetched a hefty bid of $387,500 in 2011.

-Buying a glove is a matter of personal choice and, of course, depends on the position the player will be playing in.
+Buying a glove is a matter of personal choice and, of course, depends on the position the player plays in.
 The Wilson A800 and Wilson A900 Glove series are popular among youth and aspiring players because of their top-notch quality.
-Their pocket stability and low profile heel contribute to the durability and flexibility of the gloves.
+Their pocket stability and low-profile heel contribute to the durability and flexibility of the gloves.
 The series is also known for the versatility of options and designs available, allowing a player to select which glove fits him best.